lancenacabuan/Shaliah/README.md

     authority and only doing what the Father showed.
-These, to them, explicitly reinforce that he is not the supreme originator but the perfect delegate. **John 12:49:** "For I have not spoken on My own authority; but the Father who sent Me gave Me a command–what I should say and what I should
+These, to them, explicitly reinforce that he is not the supreme originator but the perfect delegate. **John 12:49:** "For I have not spoken on My own authority; but the Father who sent Me gave Me a command – what I should say and what I should
     speak"[\[89\]](https://integritysyndicate.com/agency/#:~:text=5%3A30%20www.esv.org%20%29%20,who%20bears%20witness%20about%20myself)[\[97\]](https://integritysyndicate.com/agency/#:~:text=,%E2%80%9D%20%28%2066%20John).
     That is classic agent behavior: speak only what the principal